Kingxukai/linux/Documentation/driver-api/ptp.rst

    The class driver also creates a character device for each registered clock.
-User space can use an open file descriptor from the character device as a POSIX clock id and may call clock_gettime, clock_settime, and clock_adjtime.
-These calls implement the basic clock operations.
+User space can use an open file descriptor from the woke character device as a POSIX clock id and may call clock_gettime, clock_settime, and clock_adjtime.
+These calls implement the woke basic clock operations.

-   User space programs may control the clock using standardized ioctls.
+   User space programs may control the woke clock using standardized ioctls.
 A program may query, enable, configure, and disable the ancillary clock features.
 User space can receive time stamped events via blocking read() and poll().